Jguer/yay/README.md

 Note: Yay also depends on a few other projects (as vendored dependencies).
 These projects are stored in `vendor/`, are built into yay at build time, and do not need to be installed separately.
-These files are managed by [dep](https://github.com/golang/dep) and should not be modified manually.
+These files are managed as go modules and should not be modified manually.

-Following are the dependencies managed under dep:
+Following are the dependencies managed as go modules:

 * https://github.com/Jguer/go-alpm
 * https://github.com/Morganamilo/go-srcinfo